trainandgain/deep_water/README.md

 A surfer detection algorithm based on a sliding window convolutional neural network implementation inspired by the LeNet-5 network

+This repo houses 3 scripts which...
+- segment images to produce training data
+- train a model
-This repo houses 3 scripts which segment images to produce trianing data, train a model, and then run the model on a new image, and visualise the results.
+- run the model on a new image, and visualise the results.